CyberGen49/express-file-index/README.md

 - **Zip Downloads**: Optionally allow downloading directories as zip archives.
 - **Recursive Directory Stats**: Calculate accurate sizes and modification times for directories.
 - **Readme Display**: Parse and display README.md files in directories.
+- **Clean URL Aliases**: Allow accessing files and directories with clean aliases in addition to their normal names.

 ## Installation